 Here is why –

-For the last few years I’ve been using Fujifilm cameras for my 3rd party manual lens reviews to keep image quality and the look consistent.
-Fujifilm also has better tools for manual focus assistance like better focus peaking, split focus, prism, etc., so it just made sense for me when doing lens reviews.
+For the last few years, I’ve been using Fujifilm cameras for my 3rd party manual lens reviews to keep image quality and look consistent.
+Fujifilm also has better tools for manual focus assistance, such as better focus peaking, split focus, prism, etc., so it made sense when doing lens reviews.

-So it’s not that I sold my A6300 because I didn’t like it, it was because I really had no need for it even though I really wanted it.
+So it’s not that I sold my A6300 because I didn’t like it; it was because I really had no need for it even though I really wanted it.
 The A6400 is really one of the nicest walk-around cameras out there.
-It’s small, light, easy to use, and very responsive and snappy.
-In other words, it doesn’t have laggy controls or screen refresh rates and autofocus is on point.
+It’s small, light, easy to use, responsive, and snappy.
+In other words, it doesn’t have laggy controls or screen refresh rates, and autofocus is on point.
 It is a little light on features, especially if you compare it to the Fujifilm X-T3 or X-T30 (color chrome, high bit rate video, in camera raw converter, etc.), but at the end of the day, if all you care about is shooting photos in RAW, none of those little features help much anyway.

 So I have to say, the Sony A6400 is my favorite camera that I don’t own, and one of my favorite cameras period.
 Shooting with it is just fun, plain and simple and it’s great at all the things that matter.